 At the April 20, 2016 Standing Policy Committee on Transportation and Transit (SPC on T&T), a number questions were asked by Calgarians about the Southwest Bus Rapid Transit (BRT) project.
-The City has developed detailed responses to the 62 questions asked in a document called Southwest BRT Response to Public Questions, and will present the responses at the July 20, 2016, SPC on T&T.
+The City developed detailed responses to the 62 questions asked in a document called Southwest BRT Response to Public Questions that was presented at the July 20, 2016, SPC on T&T.

 Along with the answers to the 62 questions, The City provided the Transportation Report to SPC on T&T – 2016 July 20.
 Attachment 2 of the Report, the Southwest BRT Response to Public Questions, has been separated into its own PDF due to file size.

 Please note: If you are unable to open the PDF on your Android phone, please download the PDF before opening, or try viewing it from a desktop.

 Along with the answers to the 62 questions, and report to the SPC on T&T, The City presented this overview video to show the proposed changes to the SW BRT route, proposed station design, and destinations serviced by the SW BRT.

 The Southwest BRT project is one of four additions to The City’s primary transit network.
 The four new projects will fill important gaps in the existing transit network, and provide Calgarians with fast, reliable connections to major destinations.

 The City of Calgary’s BRT network includes many different types of BRT service and infrastructure.
 The City adapts BRT projects to suit the needs of the communities and customers it serves.